 - After the End: The series occurs after the nanotech plague has already killed the majority of the population.
 In Plague Zone it is briefly mentioned that the remainder of the human race numbers no more than 500 million.

-- Divided States of America: After a vaccinne to the plague is created a new American civil war starts between the oppressive new goverment in Leadville, CO (who wants to keep the vaccine for themselves and use it to rule the world) and The Rebels (who want to spread it to everyone).
+- Divided States of America: After a vaccine to the plague is created, a new American civil war starts between the oppressive new government in Leadville, CO (who wants to keep the vaccine for themselves and use it to rule the world) and The Rebels (who want to spread it to everyone).

 - Freak Lab Accident: The nanotech was originally meant to be a cure for cancer.
 By the time they realized what it actually did, it had spread beyond anyone's ability to contain it.

-- Grey Goo: Subverted.
+- Subverted.
 The nanotech only destroys warm-blooded creatures (it only functions because it's powered by body heat).

-- A variation occurs later on with the development of weaponized nanotech called "The Snowflake", which disolves creatures in a matter of seconds but rapidly burns out and won't spread.
+- A variation occurs later on with the development of weaponized nanotech called "The Snowflake", which dissolves creatures in a matter of seconds but rapidly burns out and won't spread.

 - Healing Factor: Though intended at first as a cancer cure, the nanotech was hoped to eventually become this.
 After successfully creating the vaccine in the first book, Ruth creates a nano that "reinforces" its host DNA, leading to a limited version of Healing Factor.

-- I'm Melting: The slow fate of someone afflicted with the plague; if you cannot get to altitude quick enough, you eventually die from your body just breaking down (as the microscopic machines dismantle you, bit by bit).
-The nanotech disolves pretty much everything, except the bones in some cases (which have cooled, and thus can no longer power the nanotech).
+- I'm Melting!: The slow fate of someone afflicted with the plague; if you cannot get to altitude quickly enough, you eventually die from your body just breaking down (as the microscopic machines dismantle you, bit by bit).
+The nanotech dissolves pretty much everything, except the bones in some cases (which have cooled, and thus can no longer power the nanotech).

 - Mike Nelson, Destroyer of Worlds: The various nanotechs in the series were all created by scientists who were trying to do good things (cure cancer, reverse the nano plague, etc).